This blog was originally published on September 13, 2016.

 The first interaction most people have with an organization is through their website.
-Having a website that is attractive, easy to navigate, and well organized to engage effectively is essential for every organization.
-The latest web technologies enable developers to create attractive websites and with some effort, organize content that is easily accessible for customers.
-But a well designed website isn’t enough for most users.
-Now, because of sites such as Amazon and Google, customers expect the site to adapt to them.
-To meet those expectations, organizations must deliver websites whose layout and content are tailor to individual users.
-This is what we call a, “context sensitive website” or “personalized content”.
+Having an attractive website that is easy to navigate and well organized to engage effectively is essential for every organization.
+The latest web technologies enable developers to create attractive websites and, with some effort, organize content that is easily accessible for customers.
+But nowadays, a well-designed website isn’t enough for most users.

-There are certain attributes like the users geographical location, platform (desktop or mobile), technology (Operating System, Browser etc.) that is obtainable with current web browser technology.
-Most organizations have much more information on their customers that could be used to personalize the customer’s experience.
-Unfortunately, unless the organization has a CMS built into their customer database, they are unable to leverage the information.
+Certain attributes, like the user’s geographical location, platform (desktop or mobile), or even technology (Operating System, Browser, etc.), are obtainable with current web browser technology.
+Most organizations have much more information on their customers that could personalize the customer’s experience.
+Unfortunately, unless the organization has a CMS built into their customer database, they cannot leverage the information.